Getting the Lay of the Land

 When we land on a Windows or Linux system intending to escalate privileges next, there are several things we should always look for to plan out our next moves.
 We may find other hosts that we can access directly, protections in place that will need to be bypassed, or find that certain tools will not work against the system in question.

-We should always look at routing tables to view information about the local network and networks around it.
+We should always look at to view information about the local network and networks around it.
 We can also gather information about the local domain (if the host is part of an Active Directory environment), including the IP addresses of domain controllers.
-It is also important to use the arp command to view the ARP cache for each interface and view other hosts the host has recently communicated with.
+It is also important to use the command to view the ARP cache for each interface and view other hosts the host has recently communicated with.
 This could help us with lateral movement after obtaining credentials.
 It could be a good indication of which hosts administrators are connecting to via RDP or WinRM from this host.

 Interface(s), IP Address(es), DNS Information